claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_dm_by_item.md

 **Use as ingredient for**: _Potions, Scrolls, Armor, Shields, Rods (Fire), Wands (Fire), Staffs (Fire), Rings (Fire), Wondrous Items (fire)_
 **Crafting Value (when used as ingredient)**: _50 GP_
 **Use**: _Throw, Sprinkle, Armor enchant_
 **Description**: The phantasmal Wildpyre might be a ghost, but it is still a cat.
-There is fur on your clothes just from being around it.<br>When sprinkled or thrown on the floor, a fire that gives out 15 ft Bright Light and 15 ft Dim Light occupying a diameter of appears for 1 minute.
+There is fur on your clothes just from being around it.<br>When sprinkled or thrown on the floor, a fire that gives out 15 ft Bright Light and 15 ft Dim Light occupying a 10 ft cube appears for 1 minute.
 Creatures entering the fire or starting their turn there take 1d8 Necrotic and 2d6 Fire damage.
 After taking the damage for the first time, they make a DC 15 Dexterity Saving Throw, and become restrained if failed.<br>When sprinkled on armor or shields, it becomes magically covered in flames for 10 minutes, during which 15 ft of Dim Light emanates from the armor or shield, and when an enemy attacks the wearer with a melee attack they take 1d4 Necrotic and 1d6 Fire damage.

 **Find Checks**: Survival, Nature, Arcana
 **Find DCs**: 13(x1), 15(x2), 17(x3)